fitbit-project/fitbit_challenge/README.md

     ```bash
     docker-compose up --build
     ```
-This will start the TimescaleDB database and run the ingestion script to load the data After the frontend and backend are loaded, wait for 2 minutes for the first set of data to get ingested and loaded to the database
+This will start the TimescaleDB database and run the ingestion script to load the data.
+After the frontend and backend are loaded, wait for 2 minutes for the first set of data to get ingested and loaded to the database.
-Then open http://localhost:3000 to see the dashboard If needed to restart from the beginning: recommeded to ./cleanup.sh to restart the docker containers and databases from beginning to avoid conflicts
+Then open http://localhost:3000 to see the dashboard.
+If needed to restart from the beginning: recommeded to ./cleanup.sh to restart the docker containers and databases from beginning to avoid conflicts.

 Open Grafana at http://localhost:3001.
-Log in with username admin and password admin The visualization options will be available after login and are all automatically loaded without creating any new dashboards
+Log in with username admin and password admin.
+The visualization options will be available after login and are all automatically loaded without creating any new dashboards